Hahiii/roman-numerals-challenge/README.md

 ## Setup

-Make sure you have node installed, then run `npm instally`
+Make sure you have node installed, then run `npm install`

 ## Run locally